popeadam/Kometa/docs/kometa/install/files.md

 ## Overlay files

-The next most frequently used file type is the [overlay file](../../files/overlays.md).
+The next most frequently used file type is the [Overlay File](../../files/overlays.md).
 Overlays are used to apply graphic overlays to your posters in Plex.

-A minimal overlay file would look like this:
+A minimal Overlay File would look like this:

 ```yaml
 overlays: